apache/spark/docs/sql-programming-guide.md

     - Literal values used in SQL operations are converted to DECIMAL with the exact precision and scale needed by them.
     - The configuration `spark.sql.decimalOperations.allowPrecisionLoss` has been introduced.
 It defaults to `true`, which means the new behavior described here; if set to `false`, Spark uses previous rules, ie. it doesn't adjust the needed scale to represent the values and it returns NULL if an exact representation of the value is not possible.
   - In PySpark, `df.replace` does not allow to omit `value` when `to_replace` is not a dictionary.
 Previously, `value` could be omitted in the other cases and had `None` by default, which is counterintuitive and error-prone.
-  - Un-aliased subquery is supported by Spark SQL for a long time.
-Its semantic was not well defined and had confusing behaviors.
-Since Spark 2.3, we invalid a weird use case: `SELECT v.i from (SELECT i FROM v)`.
-Now this query will throw analysis exception because users should not be able to use the qualifier inside a subquery.
-See [SPARK-20690](https://issues.apache.org/jira/browse/SPARK-20690) and [SPARK-21335](https://issues.apache.org/jira/browse/SPARK-21335) for details.
+  - Un-aliased subquery's semantic has not been well defined with confusing behaviors.
+Since Spark 2.3, we invalidate such confusing cases, for example: `SELECT v.i from (SELECT i FROM v)`, Spark will throw an analysis exception in this case because users should not be able to use the qualifier inside a subquery.
+See [SPARK-20690](https://issues.apache.org/jira/browse/SPARK-20690) and [SPARK-21335](https://issues.apache.org/jira/browse/SPARK-21335) for more details.

 ## Upgrading From Spark SQL 2.1 to 2.2